 DBA Filings vary jurisdiction by jurisdiction.
 In some cases, a DBA can be filed at the state level, but most of the times, it is filed at city or county level.
 Some few states require the publication of a notice.

 Many new corporations may look to expand by opening several divisions or locations, and sometimes use different names.
-Filing a DBA is an smart idea to test new ventures before forming a legal entity.
+Filing a DBA can be a smart idea to test new ventures before forming a new legal entity.